 These guys are legendary, and should need no introduction.
-They do three freestyle shapes (oddly listed with the street decks), skid plates and the Momentum freestyle wheels, but you’ll need to go elsewhere for the trucks.
+They do the odd freestyle shape (usually listed with the street decks, weirdly), skid plates and the Momentum freestyle wheels, but you’ll need to go elsewhere for the trucks.
 It’s definitely worth looking at Christian Heise’s model, though.
 It’s beautiful.

 Longboards UK is the online shop of Oddballs, a pair of weird skate/longboard/slalom/circus shops in Camden and Brighton.
 As the name suggests, they primarily sell longboards, but stock freestyle-sized trucks and (usually) freestyle wheels.
 On occasion they have been known to stock the odd freestyle board, too.

 Yoyo Schulz was the sole supplier of the European scene for a long time.
 Now his webshop has effectively closed, but if you contact him he always has some supplies.
 He also cuts a range of tail and nose skids which are regarded by many as the best in the business.